DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Rooms.md

 Rooms themselves have no randomly generated components inside of them (aside from loot or something that might spawn when you complete the room).
 They are pre-configured by our designers.

 # What is a Room?
-- A room is closed-in isolated space
+- A room is closed-in isolated space.
+- The player is teleported into one of these with no clear way out.
+- The player needs to clear the room of enemies to progress to the next room.
+	- Each room can either have 1 set of enemies or have several waves of enemies that attack the player -

 # What Parts Make Up A Room?
 - A spawning point for the player (where they appear when they start the room).
 This doesn't need to be denoted by anything specific.